 The objective of the course is the acquisition of the theoretical fundamentals of plant physiology.

-After attending the course, the students will be able to understand the principal plant metabolic processes and the physiological and molecular mechanisms regulating growth and development, and response to the environment as well as the use of biotechnological approaches for crop improvement.
+After attending the course, the students will be able to understand the principal plant metabolic processes and the physiological and molecular mechanisms regulating growth and development, and response to the environment.

 Water transport in plants: chemical properties of water, mechanisms of water transport.

 Water balance of plants: movement of water in the soil, water absorption by roots, water transport through the xylem, transpiration and stomatal movements, control of stomatal opening.
 Water stress: physiological responses to drought.

 Mineral nutrition: the essential mineral nutrients, transport of mineral ions across membranes, membrane transport proteins, effects of mineral deficiencies.

 Photosynthesis: the light reactions: general concepts , the photosynthetic apparatus, light absorption, electron transport and ATP synthesis.
 The Calvin-Benson cycle and its regulation.
 Photorespiration.
 C4 and CAM metabolisms.
 Starch and sucrose synthesis and hydrolysis.